 If the request is to use a location reporting via user plane, an indication of the request of location reporting via user plane shall be included in the HTTP POST contents.
 If the indication of the request of location reporting via user plane is included in the HTTP POST contents, the endpoint address of the user plane for location reporting may be included in the HTTP POST contents.
 The criteria for sending cumulative event reports over control plane may be included in the contents when the request is sent from H-GMLC to V-GMLC.

-Editor's Note: [CR0116, 5G_eLCS_Ph3] Whether the security related materials can be included in the contents is FFS.

 GMLC shall translate the target group identification into the list of the UE identifications which belong to the target group by invoking the related service provided by UDM, then for each UE in the list, GMLC initiates following steps of procedures of the 5GC-MT-LR or Deferred 5GC-MT-LR as defined in 3GPP TS 23.273 [4] clause 6.8.

 2a.
 On success, "200 OK" shall be returned.
 The response body shall contain the success type.